ISISComputingGroup/ibex_developers_manual/development_workflow.rst

 #. **Create a pull request (developer)**
     * Assign the correct sprint milestone to the ticket
     * Assign an appropriate label (ticket, bug, enhancement, ...)
+	* In the description add some information on how to test the new feature
 #. **Review (reviewer)**
     * Assign the pull request to yourself to indicate you are reviewing it (and, perhaps, add a comment as well)
     * If it is okay move to the next step, otherwise inform the developer of the problem and add a comment to the pull request